nguyngc/coding-marathon-2/self-assessments/self-assessment-Frontend-Thanh.md

 - No way to reset the field from the caller (common need after form submit).
 - No support for an initial value. setValue is not exposed, so components cannot programmatically update the field other than via user input.
-- Returning all properties at top level (type, value, onChange) encourages the common pattern of spreading the whole return into an <input />, but that becomes risky if you later add helpers like reset — they might accidentally be passed to DOM elements.
+- Returning all properties at top level (type, value, onChange) encourages the common pattern of spreading the whole return into an (input), but that becomes risky if you later add helpers like reset — they might accidentally be passed to DOM elements.
 - onChange is recreated on every render (minor perf issue when passing down many handlers).
 - No support for bindings like onBlur or other input props if needed later.
 ### Key improvements